-There are a number of common problems that the gate transmitter (gate remote, gate fob, gate controller) can experience.
+There are a number of common problems that the gate transmitter (gate remote, gate fob, gate controller) experiences.
 Here are the most common, their causes and how to repair them.

-Why do I have to get closer to my electric gates before the remote control works?
+I have to get closer to my electric gates before the remote control works.

-Why don’t my electric gate remotes work all the time?
+My electric gate remotes don’t work all the time.

 When we come across these problems, there can be a few causes.
 A series of simple tests usually identifies the exact problem.